IBM-SkillsAcademy/big-data-eng-2020/scripts/big-data-ecosystem/readme.md

     `kill -9 <PID>`
 3. Make sure the PostgreSQL database is started; run the following command:
     `systemctl status postgresql.service`
-    If you see the service status <B>Active: active (running)</B> then proceed to the next step, else run the following command to start the service:
+    If you see the service status as <B>Active: active (running)</B> then proceed to the next step, else run the following command to start the service:
     `systemctl start postgresql.service`
 4. Make sure the Ambari Server is started; run the following command:
     `systemctl status ambari-server.service`
-    If you see the service status <B>Active: active (running)</B> then proceed to the next step, else run the following command to start the service:
+    If you see the service status as <B>Active: active (running)</B> then proceed to the next step, else run the following command to start the service:
     `systemctl start ambari-server.service`
 5. Make sure the Ambari Server is started; run the following command:
     `systemctl status ambari-agent.service`
-    If you see the service status <B>Active: active (running)</B> then proceed to the next step, else run the following command to start the service:
+    If you see the service status as <B>Active: active (running)</B> then proceed to the next step, else run the following command to start the service:
     `systemctl start ambari-agent.service`

 --------------------------------------------------------------